 Notable teams: Barcelona

-Poor Pep Guardiola.
-Not only has he been overtaken this season as the best manager in the Premier League, but he’s no longer the best player among the top-flight coaches.
-That doesn’t mean he wasn’t good.
+Pep Guardiola, soon to be crowned Premier League champion again and on top as the best player among the top-flight coaches.
 The Catalan was a playmaker from the base of midfield, a proto-Busquets if you will, and ran the Barcelona midfield for Johan Cruyff’s dynamic Dream Team.
 Guardiola, known as an extension of Cruyff on the field, helped deliver the club’s first-ever European Cup as well as winning La Liga an incredible four years on the bounce.